Frank Haskew, Head of the Tax Faculty, reports on recent developments at the Tax Faculty.

 Consultations and representations

-During the period, there were virtual meetings of the Practitioner Tax Committee, the Tax Policy and Reputation Committee, the Employment Taxes & NIC Committee, the Technical & Oversight Committee, and the VAT & Duties Committee.
+During the period there were virtual meetings of the Tax Policy and Reputation Committee, the Private Client Committee, and an informal meeting of the Tax Faculty Board.

 Webinars and other events